Zirve Publishing House murders

-The attack
+Attack

 Gökhan Talas, the chief witness and a Protestant, came with his wife to the office.
 The door was locked from inside which was quite unusual.
 Suspecting that something had happened, he called Uğur Yüksel not knowing that he was inside tied to a chair.
 Yüksel replied and said that they were in a hotel for a meeting.
 Talas heard someone crying in the background during his talk with Yüksel, and decided to call the police, who arrived soon thereafter.
 According to Talas, the attackers killed Yüksel and Aydın after the police arrived.

-The victims
+Victims

 Two of the victims, Necati Aydın, 36, and Uğur Yüksel, 32, were Turkish converts from Islam.
 The third man, Tilmann Geske, 45, was a German citizen.
 Necati Aydın was an actor who played the role of Jesus Christ in a theater production that the TURK-7 network aired over the Easter holidays.

-Aydın is survived by his wife, Şemse, and a son and daughter, both preschool age.
-Geske is survived by his wife Susanne and three children aged 8 to 13.
+Aydın was survived by his wife and two children, Geske was survived by his wife and three children.
 Yüksel was engaged.

 Necati Aydın was a graduate of the Martin Bucer Seminary whose president Thomas Schirrmacher said he simply cried when he learned of the deaths.